-If your Request for Reconsideration has also been denied, you must file a “Request For Hearing Before an Administrative Law Judge”.
+If your Request for Reconsideration is also denied, you must file a “Request for Hearing Before an Administrative Law Judge”.
 As is the case for the previous appeal, you must appeal to this level within 60 days of Reconsideration denial.

 Numerous studies have shown that ALJs are significantly more likely to approve disability benefits to those who are represented than to those who represent themselves.
 Statistically, less than 40% of unrepresented individuals who apply for SSI or SSDI and have their case heard before an administrative law judge (ALJ) will end up winning disability benefits.
 About 70% of individuals who are represented by an attorney will end up winning disability benefits.
 Before your hearing, you should have legal counsel.

 If the Judge denies your claim, you have the right to take your case before the Appeals Council.
 Any appeal should be filed immediately following the denial by the Administrative Law Judge as you only have 60 days from the date on the decision to file your appeal.